sovity/edc-ce/docs/getting-started/documentation/faq.md

 Yes, the architecture relys on the data provider directly connecting to the data sink of the consumer, which is designed for scaling and technical efficiency.
 This setup reduces the need for data to pass through the consuming EDC, optimizing bandwidth, reducing latency and avoiding technical bottlenecks, this is thus a technical design decision.
 To secure the data sink, measures such as IP-whitelisting of data-providers or API-keys for the data sink should be used to ensure that only authorized parties can access and write to the data sink.

-### What happen during policy evaluation, if a not-supported contraint is used in a policy?
+### What happens during policy evaluation, if a not-supported contraint is used in a policy?

 If the EDC encounters a constraint it does not recognize within a policy, the EDC is designed to simply ignore that constraint during the evaluation process of the access- or contract-policy.
 This means that the unrecognized constraint will not impact the outcome of the evaluation.